ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 $$\ddot{\mathbf{r}} = -k \frac{\mathbf{r}}{r^3}$$ where $k \equiv GM$.

 #### Central force argument
-That Newton's is a ***central field***  means that by taking the origin of one's coordinate system in the center, then force and position vectors are collinear (parallel).
+That Newton's is a ***central field***  means that a special point exists in space (the field center) by taking the origin of one's coordinate system in the center, then force and position vectors are collinear (parallel).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQxMjYwNTQ1NV19
+eyJoaXN0b3J5IjpbMjgxMTIyMjIxXX0=
 -->